 Guests don’t return because everything was perfect.
+They return because they felt understood.

 The problem is that understanding rarely survives the next shift.